aiT user interface

 aiT screenshot

 Annotations are only required if the information cannot be detected automatically by aiT, e.g. for dynamic program properties.
-The amount of required annotations is dramatically reduced by a number of advanced techniques such as automatic loop-bound and array-call recognition.
+The number of required annotations is dramatically reduced using various advanced techniques such as automatic loop-bound and array-call recognition.

 “aiT is very easy and straightforward to use.
 While it does provide a lot of configuration options, one can get to a first WCET computation result very quickly.
 Advanced configuration through annotations can be added later. [… It also] has by a wide margin the best capabilities to resolve dynamic calls automatically.”